andreamgrs/holbertonschool-hbnb/part3/v1/README.md

 mysql> show databases;
 ```
 ### 📝 Generate Database Diagrams
-Entity-Relationship (ER) diagrams to visually represent the structure of the database schema for the HBnB project using Mermaid.js.
+We have created Entity-Relationship (ER) diagrams to visually represent the structure of the database schema for the HBnB project using Mermaid.js.

 - USER entity has a one-to-many relationship with PLACE, meaning each user (admin) can create multiple places, but each place is owned by a single user.
 - PLACE and AMENITY entities are connected through a many-to-many relationship, implemented via the PLACE_AMENITY join table.
 Each place can have multiple amenities, and each amenity is associated with multiple places.